ShahemNezamEddin/Dancing-together/README.md

 ### Navigation bar

-  - The full responsive navigation bar at the top of the three pages.
+  - The full responsive navigation bar at the top of the four pages.
   - It includes anchor to the Logo that links to the home page.

-  - the nav includes three anchors for the Home page, Gallery page, and Contact page.
+  - the nav includes three anchors for the Home page, Gallery page,Contact page and Thank you page.

-  - The navigation bar shows the users the name of the school and it makes the navigation easy between different pages.
+  - The navigation bar shows the name of the school to users.
+  - The navigation bar allows an easy navigation between different pages.

 ![Nav Bar](https://github.com/ShahemNezamEddin/Dancing-together/blob/main/assets/images/nav.PNG)